-Lubricate the new packing rings with non-detergent oil before installation.
-When installing packing rings, insert thru backhead, do not separate or stretch for best performance.
-Push each packing ring into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the split glands) and mallet.
+Lubricate the new packing rings (05J) with nondetergent oil before installation.
+For best performance, do not stretch or separate packing braids.
+Push each packing ring through the backhead into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the split glands) and mallet.
 Each successive layer must be compressed and rotated by 90° to prevent excessive leakage.
-Be sure the lantern ring is aligned with the lubrication port when the packing is fully compressed.
+Align the split lantern rings (05P) as shown in the detail in Figure F-2 and install them in the backhead.
+Be sure the hole in the lantern rings is aligned with the hole in the backhead for the lubrication fitting (06AF) when the packing is fully compressed.
 Add enough packing to fill the seat sleeve to within 3/8-inch (9,5 mm) of the end.